elvisimprsntr/pfsense-ntp-gps/README.md

 	* Default will download 200 lines.
 You can manually update the URL to include more lines if desired.
 	* Copy and paste the data into a ntp.txt file.
 	* Use the ntp_analysis.py python script to perform analysis and generate the example plots below.
 		* Note: The script was developed and tested on macOS.
-You may have to install some python module dependancies.
+You may have to install some python dependancies.
 		* pip install pandas matplotlib seaborn scikit-learn
 	* Credit: The script was developed with the assistance of MicroSoft CoPilot.